-Any AKS cluster designed to run in production should at some point (preferably prior to being created ) go through some capacity planning to ensure that your expected workload will be able to run without any issues.
+Any AKS cluster designed to run in production should at some point (preferably before hosting critical data on it ) go through some capacity planning to ensure that your expected workload will be able to run without any issues.

-This article focuses on network capacity planning of AKS clusters but keep in mind folks that it is important that for a complete capacity planning, compute and storage resources must also be considered.
+This article focuses on network capacity planning of AKS clusters but please keep in mind folks that it is important that for a complete capacity planning, compute such as the size of the cluster's worker/agent nodes (VM's) and storage resources must also be considered.

 If you have ever deployed an AKS cluster before, you might already have asked yourself those questions above, probably found some answers but eventually decided to go with the cluster default settings and if any changes were to be made, you would just make them down the road as you get more visibility into the workload running on your clusters or when starting facing issues.